mrc-ide/skadi-chart/README.md

 ### Adding layers

-To add a layer to the chart you have to call one of the methods below.
+To add a ready-made layer to the chart, call one of the methods below.
 These methods can also take some arguments that configure how the layers appear and examples of each can be found in [src/demo/App.vue](./src/demo/App.vue).
 For now, this is just an overview of the methods `Chart` class provides for adding layers: